archercgt/GlobantExercises/README.md

 Project created following the guide in https://spring.io/guides/gs/graphql-server#initial

 ### twoSum2Pointers
 Solution for the twoSum problem using two pointers.
-IMPORTAN!!!
+IMPORTANT!!!
 This solution only works if the input array is sorted.

 ## Used tools
 sqsLambdaFunction project was created using Spring Boot 3.2.2 and amazon-corretto-17.0.10.7.1.